A missing Titan submarine has "about 40 hours of oxygen" left: this is how the search goes

 Five people travel in the submersible, among them the millionaire and British aviator Hamish Hardingpresident of the private jet company Action Aviation, as well as the well-known Pakistani businessman Shahzada Dawood, vice president of the Engro conglomerate, and his son Suleman.

-(You can read: Robot will support the search for the missing in the submarine that was trying to reach the Titanic)
+(You can read: Robot will support search for missing persons in the submarine that was trying to reach the Titanic).

 The US and Canadian coast guards have deployed ships and planes in an intensive air and sea search for the vessel, which was equipped with 96-hour oxygen.